Mohit-3430/AAC/README.md

 14. Tomato

-**Note** : Due to limited data available we could train our models confinig to it .
-Also don't consider the outputs seriously .
+**Note** : Due to limited data available we could train our models confinig to it, so there is comparitively little info to check.
 Kindly upload the files and input in proper format and units respectively.

 #### Team Members:
 * Abhijna